ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 - Non-bonded interaction between 1-4 pairs depends on the specific force field.
 - Some force fields exclude VDW interactions and scale down electrostatic (AMBER) while others may modify both or use electrostatic as is.

+### The application of Machine Learning to MD simulations

+- Classical force fields are inaccurate.
+They limit the predictive power of MD simulations.
+- QM methods are accurate but require enormous computing power.

+Could we calculate accurate potential energy from molecular structures without knowing their electronic structures?

+What if we used a function that has no physical meaning but is computationally efficient and flexible enough to describe potential energy surfaces accurately?

+- Potential energy is fully determined by a molecule's geometry and atomic composition, so it is theoretically possible.
+- Train a model on high level QM calculations
+- Predict potential energy directly from an atomic structure.

 ### What Information Can MD Simulations Provide?
 With the help of MD it is possible to model phenomena that cannot be studied experimentally.
 For example
 - Understand atomistic details of conformational changes, protein unfolding, interactions between proteins and drugs